 The main factor holding back heat pumps is the running economy - or how much it costs to run a heat pump.
 Given how efficient heat pumps are, they already operate fairly cheaply, but in the UK they are still constrained by taxes on electricity.
 Electricity is taxed heavily compared to gas (costing 19 per kWh compared to gas’ 4 per kWh).
 Much of this comes down to carbon taxes, despite the fact that electricity is now 40% renewable, but gas is 100% fossil fuel.
 If we were to swap some of the taxes from electricity over to gas, heat pumps would become significantly cheaper to run, allowing owners to rapidly make up for installation and manufacture costs.

 By the time I was done talking to Peter, he had won me over.
 These days everyone should have the support to buy an electric car rather than a gas powered car, or to insulate their homes, or install solar panels on their roofs, and it should be exactly the same for heat pumps.
 They are already a great option, being so much more efficient than boilers, and far greener too.
 If we can streamline installation and encourage the government to swap taxes from electricity to gas to cut running costs, by the time you need to replace your boiler, switching to a heat pump will be a no brainer.

 Want to try a heat pump of the future?

 We're working hard to reduce the cost of heat pump technology to make it affordable and accessible for all.

-Find out more about how we're revolutionising heat pumps and register your interest for our low cost heat pumps, launching in April 2022.
+Find out more about how we're revolutionising heat pumps and get quote with no strings attached:

 Hey I'm Constantine, welcome to Octopus Energy!×Close window